Our Camp

 Ringas Lekoitip

-Ringas is a beam of joy around Camp - there is rarely a room his infectious laughter and energy cannot brighten.
-He often jokes that he holds the power to make anyone happy, because happiness begins with a full stomach, and all he has to do is cook something delicious.
+Ringas is a beam of light in Camp, often joking that he holds the power to make anyone happy, because happiness begins with a full stomach, so all he has to do is cook something delicious.

-Passionate about music and an impressively skilled footballer, Ringas brings the same rhythm, creativity, and warmth to both the kitchen and everyday life at Camp.
+Passionate about music and an impressively skilled footballer, Ringas brings rhythm, creativity and warmth to his work and every part of life at Camp.

 Your Cook